veritem/lil-demo/README.md

 this projects assumes you have [nodejs](https://nodejs.org/en) setup on your system.
-Go a head an run.
+Go a head and run.

 ```
 npm install